jscherff/cmdbc/QUICKSTART.md

 ### Operation
 Using an _enterprise endpoint managment solution_ like **IBM BigFix**:

-1. Schedule the following command to run once per month initially, then once per quarter or as necessary:
+1. Schedule the following command to run daily for one week to allow the majority of unserialized devices to obtain serial numbers:

     ```sh
     cmdbc.exe -serial -fetch
     ```

-1. Schedule the following command to run once per week:
+1. Schedule the following commands to run once per week on Mondays:

     ```sh
+    cmdbc.exe -serial -fetch
     cmdbc.exe -checkin
     ```

-1. After the `cmdbc.exe -checkin` command has been running weekly for a couple months, Schedule the following command to run once per month:
+1. Schedule the following command to run once per week on Sundays after the previous commands have run at least once:

     ```sh
     cmdbc.exe -audit